 Turkey is another popular tourism destination whose regulations might trip you up.
 It’s wise to check with the embassy before you travel.
-It’s also a good idea to know the generic name or alternative brand names of any drugs you might need to avoid blank looks on an emergency visit to a pharmacy.
+It’s also a good idea to know the you might need to avoid blank looks on an emergency visit to a pharmacy.
 If you want paracetamol in the US, for instance, it’s sold as acetaminophen.

 Take out a Comprehensive Insurance Policy

 Skimping on insurance is playing with fire, not least if you’re an elderly holidaymaker with limited mobility or a disability.
 Don’t be tempted to take out the cheapest policy you can find – levels of cover vary enormously and reading the small print is essential.
 For instance, in a recent survey by Defaqto, only six out of 10 policies included a cruise as part of their standard cover.

 Scheduled airline failure is another commonly excluded condition.
 Some household insurance policies will cover possessions on the road but check valuables limits before you set off.
 Several companies specialise in insurance for the over 80s, including the highly regarded Staysure, which won the coveted Moneywise Most Trusted Travel Insurance Provider award in both 2017 and 2018.